hidetana18/Programmable-Colloidal-Particles-Simulator/README.md

 `func.c`: define functions
 `main.c`: put the functions together to run the simulation

+### 1, `PyAnalysis`

+Python codes in Jupyter notebooks for data analysis and visualization.

 Rapid developments in DNA nanotechnology opened up the new paradigm of "programmable materials" in nano/micron scales.